Plan for Canterbury 2023-2025

 Relatedly, one of the priorities for the Forum this term will be developing a regional housing strategy.
 Many councils own and manage social housing, as well as supporting trusts and other community organisations to build affordable housing.
 Safe, secure and affordable housing is key to enhancing wellbeing and therefore prosperity.
 We know that in some parts of Canterbury, the key issue is the quantity and/or quality of social housing, while in others it is access to affordable housing, and in other areas, the issue is the volume of housing stock available – and in some places, it is a mix of all three.

 Housing shortages can cause significant issues for the ability of businesses to employ the staff they need, particularly in rural and regional areas.
-The tight accommodation puts off prospective employees and in some areas, employers have given up advertising roles because they know even if they can find the labour, they cannot find housing for them.
+The tight accommodation market puts off prospective employees and in some areas, employers have given up advertising roles because they know even if they can find the labour, they cannot find housing for them.

 The labour market, particularly for seasonal workers, is an incredibly tight labour market, which in some instances, is driven by the lack of affordable worker accommodation.